sokolj1/minimal-mistakes/_posts/2018-03-16-K-Means-Clustering-Implementation.md

-## The reknowned unsupervised machine learning algorithm built from scratch
+## Step by step how to build the renowned unsupervised machine learning algorithm from scratch